Kings-Indian/CoreXYPenPlotter/README.md

 # CoreXYPenPlotter

-A pen plotter built with modular design principles, featuring a CoreXY motion system for various drawing applications.
+A pen plotter built with a CoreXY motion system.

 ## What is CoreXYPenPlotter?